Latest updates

 Investigations and findings

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
-PFAS moves in surface water flowing through drains and creeks or groundwater that flows underground through soil and rock.
+PFAS at these locations can be found in soil and in water flowing through the source areas.
+PFAS moves in surface water flowing through drains and creeks, or in groundwater that flows underground through soil and rock.

 Four source areas were identified where PFAS was found in soil or groundwater at concentrations that required further study or action: